Jpinsoft/LangFromText/README.md

 </p>

 #### What's new in LangFromText 1.4
-- Arrange the words in a sentence training module
+- arrange the words in a sentence training module
-- Fix window location after multi-monitors mode
+- fix window location after multi-monitors mode

 ## Features/Purpose